 Kaspersky Endpoint Security for Linux provides next-generation, multi-layered protection against all types of cyberthreats, on the widest range of Linux platforms.
 It delivers reliable protection with minimal impact on performance.
-It’s available within our comprehensive product portfolio – including Kaspersky Endpoint Security for Business – and provides complete protection in hybrid environments, ensuring all systems are managed and protected all the time.
+It’s available within our comprehensive product portfolio – including Kaspersky Endpoint Security for Business and Kaspersky Hybrid Cloud Security – and provides complete protection in hybrid environments, ensuring all systems are managed and protected all the time.

 Kaspersky Endpoint Security for Linux provides built-in technologies to:

 - Eliminate redundant scanning and protect valuable data and business applications

 - Identify and block the latest, emerging threats

 - Deliver optimal security with minimal impact on other applications or overall system performance.

 Kaspersky Endpoint Security for Linux is built on the world's most tested, most awarded security.
 It combines the best of human expertise with big data threat intelligence and machine learning.
 Multiple layers of security detect known and advanced threats, even in memory or boot sectors.